Spin-off and split-off are both types of divestitures. Let’s see what we mean by each of them.

 Shareholders can hold shares of either the parent company or the newly created company.
 They need to make a choice.

 The main difference is the distribution of the shares to the shareholders and their ownership.
-In the case of a split-off, the shareholders have to give up their shares in the parent company in order to obtain shares in the subsidiary company while in a spin-off, the existing shareholders also receive shares in the new company.
+In the case of a split-off, the shareholders have to give up their shares in the parent company in order to obtain shares in the subsidiary company.
+In contrast, in a spin-off, the existing shareholders also receive shares in the new company.